 Indeed, a recent study of tipped workers demonstrates that in states where tipped workers get the full minimum wage as their base wage paid directly by their employer (with tips in addition to, and not a substitute for, wages), poverty rates are almost 4 points lower than in states with a lower base rate for workers in the same occupations.
-As a result, this study finds that approximately 46 percent of tipped workers depend on public benefits to survive.
-For federally contracted work, this means that cost savings realized by the contracting agency from a sub-minimum tipped wage are simply pushed onto the budgets of agencies that fund and distribute safety net programs.
-Furthermore, the existing FLSA requirement provision that employers make up the difference when tips are not enough to bring a worker's average wage up to the full minimum wage is notoriously difficult to enforce; a multi-city survey of low-wage workers found that 30 percent of tipped workers were not paid the tipped worker minimum wage, and that 12 percent reported their employer or supervisor stole their tips.
-For federally by the contracted workers were not paid the tipped worker minimum wage, and that 12 percent reported their employer or supervisor stole their tips.
+As a result, this study finds that approximately 46 percent of tipped workers depend on public benefits to survive.15 For federally contracted work, this means that cost savings realized by the contracting agency from a sub-minimum tipped wage are simply pushed onto the budgets of agencies that fund and distribute safety net programs.
+Furthermore, the existing FLSA requirement provision that employers make up the difference when tips are not enough to bring a worker's average wage up to the full minimum wage is notoriously difficult to enforce; a multi-city survey of low-wage workers found that 30 percent of tipped workers were not paid the tipped worker minimum wage, and that 12 percent reported their employer or supervisor stole their tips.16